Breadcrumb

 Is bottled water better than tap water?

-No. A lot of plain bottled water is just tap water that has been purified.
+Bottled water is not better than tap water.
+A lot of plain bottled water is just tap water that has been purified.
 It's your choice how you want to drink water.
 If you like bubbly mineral water, drink that.
 If you like the idea of vitamins and electrolytes in your water, you can find several varieties of enhanced water at the store.

-If you don't like the taste of your tap water, or if you just want to be extra careful, you can purify tap water at home.
+If you don't like the taste of your tap water or if you just want to be extra careful, you can purify tap water at home.
 Water filters are available in many stores.

 Related Information